RTG Bills Online is the online version of RTG Bills. It works in a Web browser. We offer RTG Bills Online as a monthly or yearly subscription.

 On the Supervisor Menu, click the menu item, Import PC Data under the Actions heading.

-After a pause, you should see the Data Load Results page.
+After a pause while the data is imported, you should see the Data Load Results page.
 This step is only successful if no errors are reported.
-If errors occur here, you must fix the errors in the PC data and start again.
+If errors occur here, you must fix the errors in the PC data and go back to step 2 (Conversion).

 The message, Adding zero rate for timekeeper X in table Y, means that you did not enter a rate for every timekeeper in every rate table.
-This is just a warning.
+This is just a warning, which you can ignore.

-Click Menu to return to the Supervisor Menu.
+Click Done to return to the Supervisor Menu.

 As you can see, there are other choices that determine which features are available to the user.
 Click Help on that page for further information.